 Push: Copy the code from a local Git repository to a remote repository.

-Master: The master copy of a Git repository on a local machine, also known as the main branch.
+Main: The main copy of a Git repository on a local machine, also known as the main branch.
 Traditionally, this was called the "master" branch but this terminology has been updated due to its negative connotations.

 Clone: To make a copy of a repository from Github on a local machine.